RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 Other variants are similar, they recurse and manipulate `re` and `c_pos` accordingly.
 Hopefully the general idea is already clear.

-Ultimately the entire pattern matching logic collapses in a sequence of just the following set of FHE operations:
+Ultimately the entire pattern matching logic unfolds into a sequence of just the following set of FHE operations:
 1. eq (tests for an exact character match)
 2. ge (tests for greater than or equal to a character)
 3. le (tests for less than or equal to a character)
 4. bitand (bitwise AND, used for sequencing multiple regex components)
-5. bitor
+5. bitor (bitwise OR, used for folding multiple possible matching execution variants' results into a single result)

+### Optimizations

+Generally the included example PME follows above approach.
+However, there were two additional optimizations applied.
+Both of these optimizations involved reducing a number of unnecessary FHE operations.

 # How to apply the example implementation in your own code